moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 1. Create a new yaml file in airflow/dev/roles to store your IAM role policy.
 The name of the file must start with airflow\_dev and must match the `ROLE` variable in the DAG.
 Name the file airflow\_dev\_{username}\_example.yaml if you are creating an example pipeline

 2. Define the IAM policy.
-You can include the field `iam_role_name` in your IAM config yaml but this must match the file name and the `ROLE` variable in the DAG.
+You can optionally include the field `iam_role_name` in your IAM config yaml but this must match the file name and the `ROLE` variable in the DAG.
 You only need to include the `iam_role_name` in the IAM config if you also have `glue_job: true` or `secrets: true`, otherwise it is optional.

-3. If you are creating an example pipeline, paste the following code:
+3. If you are creating an example pipeline, paste the following code, replacing "{username}" with your username:

 ```
 iam_role_name: airflow_dev_{username}_example